JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Santa Monica:
 +Added male seduction to blueblood and removed him after alley trip.
-+Made CD quest available to all clans and fixed beachhouse cash bug.
 +Reconstructed Bertram's PC and incooperated text of unused emails.
 +Added dialogue to diner trap and restored Obfuscator and guard dog.
 +Restored jenny_cries sequence and fixed a SM schrecknet door lock.